 Grovesteen & Company

-Grovesteen was known for building superb instruments, and he earned multiple awards and medals during the 19th Century for piano manufacturing.
+Grovesteen was known for building superb instruments in all his partnerships, and he earned multiple awards and medals during the 19th Century for piano manufacturing.
 The firm specialized in a large line of square grand pianos, but added grands and upright by the end of the 19th Century when the square grand went out of fashion.
 Grovesteen & Fuller was out of business by the first decade of the 20th Century.

 Grovesteen & Company Advertisements

 Mid-19th Century Advertisements For Grovesteen & Company, Circa 1866